 Her Hardman award ceremony was nerve-racking, but warm and encouraging to the point of being overwhelming.
 Everyone there had more than an award – they’d been given a second chance.

 “Don’t get me wrong, there is many a person I met in prison who I never want to see again.
 But sometimes good people do bad things.
 Some people make stupid mistakes, some people make catastrophic ones.
 Others are vulnerable and easily led.
 They’ve been used and abused.

 It’s not the height of fashion to advocate for prisoners.
 I understand why, I see both sides of the story.
 But if people aren’t given the chance to prove themselves it makes a mockery of the entire justice system— of probation, the offending behaviour courses, all of it.”

-Sara hasn’t squashed her past, she’s harnessed it.
-She doesn’t hide it, she owns it— in every action, every word.
-Every homeless person she helps though the sickness of addiction.
-Every momentary appreciation for the little things in life.
+Sara hasn’t squashed her past.
+She owns it in every choice she makes, in the individuals she helps though the sickness of addiction, in her momentary elation over the little things in life.
 This is her message to prisoners:

-Through her own efforts her life is slowly but surely coming together.
-Reacclimatising has not always been easy and neither has being accepted by society.
-But she was given confidence by those who chose to believe in her: the Hardman Trust and her employers.
+Through patience and hard work her life is steadily coming together.
+Re-acclimatising has not always been easy, nor has finding acceptance.
+But she was given confidence by the select people who chose to believe in her: the Hardman Trust, and her employer.

 “If an employer takes that chance in you then you become very loyal.
 I know many ex-prisoners who have become their company’s best employees.”